ffwff/hana/DOCUMENTATION.md

 A scope is a container which stores local variables.
 Every time a function is called, a new scope is setup.
 Scopes can be nested, meaning functions (A) inside of functions (B) can get its parent's variables (B), but not the other way around.
-Scopes can't currently set its parent's variables, doing so will **create a new local variable with the same name**.
+Scopes can't set its parent scope's variables, doing so will **create a new local variable with the same name**.

 Example: